So, you just bought your first goldfish…

 Rapid swings in water temperature, pH or salinity can shock a fish, which soon leads to death.

 It is for this reason that you should acclimate any fish that you bring home before adding them to your aquarium.
-There can be a large difference between the water in the bag and the water in your aquarium.
+There can be a large difference between the water in the bag and the water in your tank temperature.

 Likewise, if you are performing a large water change in your aquarium, the temperature of the water being added should not be too different from that of your aquarium.

-Any changes that you make to your aquarium water should be slow and steady.
+Any changes or shift in water parameters that you make to your aquarium should be slow and steady.